 I caught the sunrise from just beneath the “handle” of the route, the point where the expansive glacier becomes a narrowing hallway to the sky, right around 11,000 feet.
 To this point I had kept skis on my feet, but faced with an increasingly steep and constricting pitch I transitioned to crampons and pulled out my axe.
 As I was changing over gear a group of two, one a local Exum Mountain Guide, came chugging past.
 Apparently they had started from the parking lot that morning; what a day they had in store!
 Together as a group of three we punched our way through the disappointingly wind-buffed couloir, topping out shortly after 8:00AM.

 The summit of Moran connects to the upper Skillet by way of a short, moderately exposed third class rock scramble.
 On the top the winds gusted well in excess of forty miles per hour, prompting a short photo session and quick retreat.
-Despite the piercing weather, the views south to the Grand Teton were spectacular.
-The golden tip of the peak dipped in and out of whipping clouds like a shark’s fin in high surf.
-While short lived and very intense, my final summit of the “Big Seven” was about as picture perfect as they get… and hey, beach weather isn’t really common fare in the mighty Tetons anyways.
+Despite the piercing weather, views south to the Grand Teton were spectacular.
+The golden tip of the Teton’s finest dipped in and out of whipped cream clouds like a shark’s fin in high surf.
+While short lived and very intense, my final summit of the “Big Seven” was about as picture perfect as they get.

 On the lake the weather was an entirely different animal, a wind-less and unobstructed fifty degree day which felt more like eighty when reflected off the sea of white all around.
 Just as I began to embark on a soul-crushing six mile slog to the van, a lone cross-country skier came into view.
 “I think that might just be a girlfriend over there” I said to the Exum pair, who emerged from the woods shortly after I and congregated near my tent.
 Right on cue Bobbi’s lean figure and red backpack came into view.
 To have company for the egress was a dream, as the three hour march really was soul crushing.
 Though I refused to let her carry any of my gear, I did graciously accept a crisp apple and a kiss.
 I’ll have to keep this trick up my sleeve for adventures ahead!